How long have you worked for Sheffield General Cemetery Trust?

 Because its fun and fascinating!
 And because we will need a lot of help later in the year when this very difficult time is passed.

-What’s your favourite part of the landscape, building and/or monument at SGC and why?
+What’s your favourite part of the landscape, building and/or monument at Sheffield General Cemetery and why?

 Impossible to have just one favourite bit, but the wonderful oriental plane trees are so huggable and elegant at the same time.